Carlos Lehder: Fugitive, capture, trial, and whereabouts

 Lehder was released from prison on June 15, 2020, and escorted to Germany by two US officials on a regular passenger flight from New York to Frankfurt and handed over to German authorities.
 According to declarations made by his daughter, a reason for his release is a relapse of prostate cancer, which had been diagnosed years earlier.
 A charity in Germany has agreed to pay for treatment.
+When Lehder flew from Germany to Colombia on 28 March 2025, he was immediately arrested upon arrival at the Bogotá airport.
+However, he was released on 31 March after a court ruled that his 24-year prison sentence for drug trafficking in Colombia had expired in 2019.